How to Register for a Vendor’s License in Ohio

 How is sales tax collected?

-When a business makes a sale of a taxable product or service, the business charges the appropriate sales tax rate to the customer.
-This tax is collected by the business who then sends it to the Ohio Department of Taxation.
+When a business sells a taxable product or service, the business charges the appropriate sales tax rate to the customer.
+This tax is collected by the business which is then sent to the Ohio Department of Taxation.

 The sales tax rate that is charged varies depending on the address of the business if the purchase is made in the store.
 When shipping in-state, the sales tax is based on the address of the purchaser.